 Mushrooms cook well on Aussie BBQs (I guess these are called grills in the US).
 Drizzled with oil, cooked over a medium heat until softening, topped with some fresh and beautiful ingredients, and served when bubbling and sizzling.
 Truly a taste worthy of an outdoor meal.

-Similar recipes include Mushrooms Baked in Vine Leaves, Risotto with Mushrooms, and Slow Cooked Creamy Mushrooms.
+Similar recipes include Grilled Pecorino in Vine Leaves, Mushrooms Baked in Vine Leaves, Risotto with Mushrooms, and Slow Cooked Creamy Mushrooms.